tufstraka/bitchanga/README.md

-# Bitchanga - Decentralized Crowdfunding Platform
+# Bitchanga - Decentralized crowdfunding platform

-Bitchanga is a decentralized crowdfunding platform designed to connect builders and investors through a transparent, secure, and efficient blockchain-based ecosystem.
-Using **ckBTC** on the **Internet Computer Protocol**, Bitchanga ensures fast, trustless transactions and milestone-driven project funding.

-Whether you're a builder looking to fund your innovative project or an investor seeking exciting opportunities, Bitchanga is the perfect platform for fostering collaboration and growth.
+Tired of traditional crowdfunding platforms with their high fees and lack of transparency?
+Meet Bitchanga - where builders and investors connect directly through the power of blockchain.
+We're leveraging ckBTC on the Internet Computer Protocol to make project funding faster, safer, and more transparent than ever before.

+# What makes us different

+Ever tried raising funds for your project only to get lost in a sea of paperwork and intermediaries?
+Or invested in a project only to wonder where your money really went?
+We get it.
+That's why we built Bitchanga with both builders and investors in mind.

 ---